Frequently Asked Questions – Admissions

 I WILL BE USING MCAT SCORES IN LIEU OF GRE SCORES FOR MY APPLICATION.
 HOW DO I SUBMIT MY OFFICIAL MCAT SCORES?

-In addition to providing your self-reported MCAT scores, please also attach a scanned copy of your official MCAT scores in the “Additional PDFs” section of the online application.
+In addition to providing your self-reported MCAT scores, please also attach a scanned copy of your official MCAT scores.
+You should upload these in the section for “Sample of Relevant Written Work” of the online application.

 MY OFFICIAL GRE SCORES ARE NOT SHOWING UP ON MY APPLICATION.
 WHY HAVE THE SCORES NOT YET MATCHED?